-Assessing accommodative function at near is a vital component of understanding the myopia profile of your patient.
+Assessing accommodative function, such as measuring near lag of accomodation, is a vital component of understanding the myopia profile of your patient.
 Myopic progression in children and adults can be influenced by binocular vision function.
 There is a reported association between higher levels of esophoria and accommodative lag at near in myopic children and young adults as compared to emmetropes.1-5 Myopic children and young adults also show insufficient accommodative responses to lens-induced blur,1, 6-8 greater variability in accommodative response9, reduced accommodative facility4, 8 and enhanced accommodative convergence (elevated AC/A ratios) when compared to age matched emmetropes.10-12 There is speculation in the literature regarding accommodative lag prior to onset of myopia – evidence shows higher accommodative lag in progressing myopes, regardless of their starting point of refraction as an emmetrope or myope,4 however other studies do not match this significance.13 Myopia development and progression is multifactorial, though, that it’s important to assess all contributory factors – the myopia profile is designed to guide you through this clinical decision making and communication process.

 The simplest way to measure accommodative lag is with near retinoscopy.
 Position yourself 33-40cm away from the patient (2.5-3D accommodative demand), at their near working distance, and have them either look at your nose or a near fixation card attached to your retinoscope.
 Ensure they have their full distance correction in place.
 I use ±1.00, ±1.50 and ±2.00 flippers and will start with looking at the reflex without a correcting lens, sweeping quickly along the horizontal and vertical, checking right then left eyes and then repeating.
 Try the +1.00 flippers first, and if you still see ‘with’ movement, quickly change to +1.50.
 If the reflex reverses, you’ve got your answer at +1.25.
 You can combine plus and minus sides of your flippers to get +0.50 or -0.50.
 Once you’ve got neutralisation or reversal, your last lens is your answer – there’s no correcting calculation required as there is for distance retinoscopy.
 This technique is termed MEM retinoscopy – alternatively, Nott retinoscopy involves keeping the plane of fixation steady with the examiner moving forwards or backwards to find the neutralised reflex.14